TheRealKCFan20/BonziWORLD/src/www/RULES.md

 * CSAM
 * Threats of Violence
 * Doxxing
-* And any other content that is illegal in the United States.
+* And any other content.
+	* That is illegal in the United States.

 ## Chat Limits